mmhelloworld/idris-jvm/README.md

       go acc n@(S k) = go (acc + n) k
     ```

-* **Non-recursive tail call** is handled using Trampolines.
+* **Non-recursive tail call** is handled using trampolines.
 For the following code, `evenT 10909000007` would work just fine and return the result after few seconds. `IO` is used here as otherwise Idris inlines the function calls and the functions end up being tail recursive instead of mutually recursive.
     ```idris
     mutual
       evenT : Nat -> IO Bool